Healthy Homes Assessment Belmont

 Draught Stopping Belmont

-If a draught could be noticed from gaps that are not adequate or holes or holes, it needs to be sealed.
+If a draught could be noticed from gaps that are not adequate or holes the area needs to be closed.

-What are the most unreasonable gaps or holes?
+What are unreasonable gaps and holes?

 Check out the complete details of the Healthy Homes draught stopping requirements.